dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 channel_13_brightness_temperature(lat, lon) and it's in two dimensions in our OBS_INPUT file ???
 Additionally, in this case we’re using a threshold of 235 Kelvin to create the distance maps.

 (*Type le235*)

 And, finally, to get distance map output from GRID_STAT we have to set the GRID_STAT_OUTPUT_FLAG_DMAP in our configuration file.
 It can be set to either STAT or BOTH.
 Here we have it sent to BOTH which will produce two o utput files.
 A .stat file and a .txt file.

 (*Type GRID_STAT_OUTPUT_FLAG_DMAP = BOTH*)

 So now we're ready to start the Use Case.
-We start by calling the script run_metplus.py which is in the ush/ directory.
+We start by calling the script, run_metplus.py which is in the ush/ directory.
 Followed by -c and then our Use Case specific configuration file, followed by a -c and then our tutorial or system configuration file.

-(* Type ush/run_metplus.py -c param/use_cases/model_applications/convection_allowing_models/GirdStat_fcstFV3_obsGOES_BrightnessTempDmap.conf -c Tutorial_system.conf *)
+(*Type ush/run_metplus.py -c param/use_cases/model_applications/convection_allowing_models/GirdStat_fcstFV3_obsGOES_BrightnessTempDmap.conf -c Tutorial_system.conf*)

 So here the use case is running.
 It will go through four calls to GRID_STAT.
 One for each of the two forecast lead times and Ensemble members.
 And the